Hopping and emergent dynamics of optical localized states in a trapping potential: Theoretical analysis

-This fundamentally collective phenomenon can be explained by interactions included in Eq.\ref{eq:particle}.
-Interactions between LSs renormalize their drifting speed which is therefore a function of N, the number of LSs.
-As the drifting speed (or equivalently, the repetition period of the oscillator) of $N_1$ LSs is slightly different from that of $N_2$ LSs, one foresees that a periodic solution with $N_1$ LSs could be locked to the frequency of the external modulation while a solution with $N_2$ LSs would not, as is exemplified on \ffig{fig:meta}.
-While global coupling between LSs due to the presence of a slow variable, as e.g. thermal effects, is common in the framework of spatial and temporal dissipative solitons, this effect is absent from the simple framework of Eq.~\ref{eq:particle}.
+The fundamentally collective phenomenon depicted in \ffig{fig:transition} can be explained in the framework presented in Eq.~\ref{eq:particle}.
+Interactions between LSs renormalize their drifting speed which becomes a function of $N$, the number of LSs.
+As the drifting speed (or equivalently, the repetition period of the oscillator) of $N_1$ LSs is slightly different from that of $N_2$ LSs, one foresees that a periodic solution with $N_1$ LSs could be locked to the frequency of the external modulation while another solution with $N_2$ LSs would not, as is exemplified on \ffig{fig:transition} and \ffig{fig:meta}.
+While global coupling between LSs due to the presence of a slow variable, such as e.g. thermal effects, is commonly found in the framework of spatial and temporal dissipative solitons, this effect is absent from the simple modelling presented by Eq.~\ref{eq:particle}.
 Yet, a variation of the drift speed as a function of N is still fundamentally present, as a consequence of the non-reciprocity of the interactions.
-As such, starting from a state with $N_1$ LSs, the ensemble may pass from a globally locked state to a drifting one as shown on \ffig{fig:collective}a,b) if the number of LS changes sufficiently.
+Without this non-reciprocity, the various solutions would not drift at all.
+Starting from a state with $N_1$ LSs, the ensemble may pass from a globally locked state to a drifting one as shown on \ffig{fig:collective}a,b) if the number of LS changes sufficiently.
 As in the case of the meta-soliton, interactions are therefore fundamentally at the origin of the dynamics.
-This vision is confirmed by the experimental analysis of the drifting speed as a function of the number of LSs shown in \ffig{fig:collective}c).